-- 1. Analyse the distinguishing features of the notion of Equality in the Constitutions of the USA and India.2021 - 2.
-The judicial systems in India and UK seem to be converging as well as diverging in recent times.
+- 13. Critically examine the procedures through which the Presidents of India and France are elected.
+2022 - 14.
+Analyse the distinguishing features of the notion of Equality in the Constitutions of the USA and India.
+2021

+- 15. The judicial systems in India and UK seem to be converging as well as diverging in recent times.
 Highlight the key points of convergence and divergence between the two nations in terms of their judicial practices.
-2020 - 3.
+2020 - 16.
 What can France learn from the Indian Constitution's approach to secularism.
-2019 - 4.
+2019 - 17.
 India and USA are two large democracies.
 Examine the basic tenants on which the two political systems are based.
 2018